aleyakhalifa/spatialema/README.md

 # spatialema
-Spatial analysis of an ecological momentary assessment study
+This repo includes R code of a spatial analysis of an ecological momentary assessment study conducted in Rakai, Uganda.
+Data from the study are available upon request to the Rakai Health Sciences Program (RHSP) (email: datarequests@rhsp.org).